The panel is still the panel.

 The submittal is the war.

-The fire-alarm panel that failed inspection because the as-built didn't match the submitted plan.
+The access system that failed the walkthrough because the as-built didn't match the submitted plan.
 The certified payroll that took three days to file every two weeks.
 Forge is the chest the security integrator builds when he stops paying for tools that don't talk to each other.

 The drawers that matter most